KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 };
 ```

-Now make a function which constructs the UI text, and put it under Logic functions `namespace`:
+Make a function which constructs the UI text and places it under logic functions, `namespace`.

 ```
 // Create the UI string